Section508Coordinators/Dev-Auto-Pipeline-Ex/oast-docs/aws-cloud-example.md

 - Edit the build project and select artifacts
 - Select additional configuration and cache type 'local'
 - Check the checkbox for 'custom cache'

+This sped the build up by 2 minutes.